 It consists of a segmented worm living inside a tube which is usually fixed to a hard surface.
 The worm has a single spiral fan (radiole) which extends out of the top of the tube.
 The tube is tough and flexible and often muddy in appearance.
 It can often have other organisms growing on the surface.

 Mediterranean fanworms can grow to over 40 cm high.
 The fans are white, banded with brown and orange, and the central stem is orange.

 This particular fanworm looks different to New Zealand native fanworms in that it is larger and it has the single fan.
 Fanworms with two spiral fans are NOT this pest.

 The Mediterranean fanworm (Sabella spallanzanii) forms dense colonies that could affect native species by competing for food and space.
 Recent studies have indicated impacts on the establishment of new generations of some species, and on nutrient flow.

 The presence of dense colonies of this species could also change the underwater scenery of an area, potentially impacting on dive tourism activities.

-While they have not yet been recorded to have had significant impacts on fisheries or aquaculture in New Zealand, they could become a nuisance to recreational and commercial fishers by clogging dredges and fouling other fishing gear when in high densities.
+While they have not yet been recorded to have had significant impacts on fisheries in New Zealand, they could become a nuisance to recreational and commercial fishers by clogging dredges and fouling other fishing gear when in high densities.
 This fanworm has been detected on some mussel farms in the Hauraki Gulf and Coromandel region recently.
 Because mussels and fanworms are filter feeders, the productivity of mussels may be affected if the fanworm infestations become high.

-Above: A heavy infestation of Sabella growing amongst green lip mussels on the hull of a barge.
+Above: A heavy infestation of Mediterranean fanworm growing amongst green lip mussels on the hull of a barge.
 Photo: MPI

 Initial MPI efforts to eliminate Mediterranean fanworm in Lyttelton Port and Waitemata Harbour, Auckland, 2008 and 2009